Botler-Dev/Botler/docs/Development/Configuration.md

 # Configuration

-For Botler to start there needs to be at least one entry in the `GlobalSettings` table.
-You can insert it yourself with your tool of choice or make Botler create it via the `DISCORD_TOKEN` environment variable.
+For Botler to start he needs a Discord token contained in the `GlobalSettings` table in the database.
+Alternatively during development, you can provide the token via the `DISCORD_TOKEN` and skip creating a `GlobalSettings` entry.

 ## Environment variables